ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## Token Collisions

-If token values aren't long enough, lack adequate entropy, or are not unique there's a risk that a malicious actor could obtain a token that collides with one already present in a domain through repeated attempts.
+If token values aren't long enough, lack adequate entropy, or are not unique there's a risk that a malicious actor could obtain a token that collides with one already present in a domain through repeated attempts (H1 in {{threat-ul1}}).

-Application Service Providers MUST evaluate the threat model for their particular application to determine a token construction mechanism that guarantees uniqueness and meets their security requirements.
+Application Service Providers MUST evaluate the threat model for their particular application to determine a token construction mechanism that guarantees uniqueness and meets their security requirements (UL1 in {{threat-model}}).

 When Random Tokens are used, they MUST be constructed in a way that provides sufficient unpredictability to avoid collisions and brute force attacks.

 ## Service Confusion {#service-confusion}

 A malicious Application Service Provider that promises to deliver something after domain control validation could surreptitiously ask another Application Service Provider to start processing or sending mail for the target domain and then present the victim User with this DNS TXT record pretending to be for their service.
 Once the User has added the DNS TXT record, instead of getting their service, their domain is now certifying another service of which they are not aware they are now a consumer.
 If services use a clear description and name attribution in the required DNS TXT record, this can be avoided.
 For example, by requiring a DNS TXT record at \_vendorname.example.com instead of at example.com, a malicious service could no longer forward a challenge from a different service without the User noticing.
 Both the Application Service Provider and the service being authenticated and authorized should be unambiguous from the Validation Record to prevent malicious services from misleading the domain owner into certifying a different provider or service.
+(H2, H4, H5, and H6 in {{threat-model}})

 ## Service Collision

 As a corollary to {{service-confusion}}, if the Validation Record is not well-scoped and unambiguous with respect to the Application Service Provider, it could be used to authorize use of another Application Service Provider or service in addition to the original Application Service Provider or service.
+(H2, H4, H5, and H6 in {{threat-model}})

 ## Scope Confusion

 Ambiguity of scope introduces risks, as described in {{scope}}.
 Distinguishing the scope in the application-specific label, along with good documentation, should help make it clear to DNS administrators whether the record applies to a single hostname, a wildcard, or an entire domain.
 Always using this indication rather than having a default scope reduces ambiguity, especially for protocols that may have used a shared application-specific label for different scopes in the past.
 While it would also have been possible to include the scope as an attribute in the TXT record, that has more potential for ambiguity and misleading an operator, such as if an implementation ignores an attribute it doesn't recognize but an attacker includes the attribute to mislead the DNS administrator.
+(H5 in {{threat-model}})

 ## Authenticated Channels

 Application Service Providers and intermediaries should use authenticated channels to convey instructions and Unique Tokens to Users.
 Otherwise, an attacker in the middle could alter the instructions, potentially allowing the attacker to provision the service instead of the User.
+(H3 in {{threat-ul1}})

 ## DNS Spoofing and DNSSEC Validation